Research and reports

 Cons of this option

-We’ll delve into both of those options, so if you already know which one is better suited to your needs, feel free to skip to the relevant section.
-Let’s start with what to do if you want to add an ecommerce platform to your website.
+We’ll delve into both of those options later, but if you already know which one is better suited to your needs, feel free to skip to the relevant section using the links below.

 If you already have a website and want to add in an online shop function, or want to build one from scratch, these are some of the options out there at the moment:

 Let’s take a look at some of the main features of each of them:

 Shopify is known for being easy to set up and run, with a dashboard area for quickly adding products, customising the look of your site, and more.

 As well as getting your products online, it also provides an area for managing your customers and their details, orders, and gives you rich data on the performance of your online shop.

 Even if you’re not particularly web-savvy, Shopify can still be a great option.
 They’ve made it as easy to use as possible so you can set up your own online shop without having any design or development skills.

 While it’s not quite in the same league as Shopify, BigCommerce also boasts a clean dashboard and clear directions for getting your online shop built in minutes.
 Once you’re up and running, everything you need, from products to orders to customer details, is available in the sidebar.